mghazel2020/Image-Stitching-via-Features-Matching--OpenCV-Python/README.md

 ## 4. Image Stiching using OpenCV Built-In Stitcher Class

 OpenCV has a preconfigured Stitcher configurations to stitch images using different camera models for both C++ and Python APIs.
-More details about this built-in OpenCV stitching functionaly can be foun  ([here](https://docs.opencv.org/master/d8/d19/tutorial_stitcher.html/)).
+More details about this built-in OpenCV stitching functionaly can be found [**here**](https://docs.opencv.org/master/d8/d19/tutorial_stitcher.html/).

 The built-in OpenCv functinality has many advantages: